FrancescaK/the-little-mongodb-book/en/mongodb.markdown

 Durability is only mentioned here because a lot has been made around MongoDB's lack of single-server durability.
 This'll likely show up in Google searches for some time to come.
 Information you find about this missing feature is simply out of date.

 ## Full Text Search ##
-True full text search capability is something that'll hopefully come to MongoDB in a future release.
+MongoDB provides text indexes to supports [Text Search](http://docs.mongodb.org/manual/core/index-text/) in versions 2.4 and beyond.
 With its support for arrays, basic full text search is pretty easy to implement.
 For something more powerful, you'll need to rely on a solution such as Lucene/Solr.
 Of course, this is also true of many relational databases.

 ## Transactions ##
 MongoDB doesn't have transactions.
 It has two alternatives, one which is great but with limited use, and the other that is cumbersome but flexible.